HugoMatilla/hugomatilla.com/src/content/web/projects/TaskFighter.md

 [Task Fighter](https://task-fighter.com) is a web application I made to practice what I learned in NodeJs, MongoDB, and Javascript.
 I always wanted to make a whole process from idea to release of a web app that everybody could use.
 It was featured on [Product Hunt](https://www.producthunt.com/posts/task-fighter), got 185 upvotes and some nice comments.

 >"This is probably the best implementation of a todo list in years.
 Kudos for approaching the concept from a new direction."

+Unfortunately after mLab migrated to Atlas I was not able to make all the adjustments to keep it running with my current free time.
+Even if it is deprecated now, it is one of the projects that I feel most proud of.

 ### From Task Fighter's About page